jojo2504/yapp/README.md

   - start the containers

 > [!Important]
 You can also run `docker-compose up` to start all componants at once.
+Don't forget to have your .env file set up by removing or adding a new file `.env` with the right fields.

 ## Roadmap